- Undergraduate Admissions+

 We strongly encourage students and offer-holders to tell us if they have a disability or mental health condition that might affect their wellbeing and studies while at Pembroke.
 You are not obliged to tell anyone about your disabilities, but if you do it makes it much easier for the University to give you any help you need and this may improve your overall experience at Oxford.
 The University is bound by the Equality Act to make adjustments for its disabled students but beyond that it is committed to encouraging and welcoming disabled students.
 You can find a number of disabled students’ profiles sharing their experiences of Oxford here.

-The Academic Director, Nancy Braithwaite, and Academic Registrar, Camilla Romaine, work together as the College’s Disability Lead and Disability Coordinator respectively.
+The Academic Director, Nancy Braithwaite, and Academic Registrar, Annette McCormack, work together as the College’s Disability Lead and Disability Coordinator respectively.
 Together with the other sources of support in college, they can provide information and advice about disability-related processes (including requesting reasonable adjustments and alternative exam arrangements) to applicants and students.
 Please contact them initially via the Academic Office.

 Find out more about the role of Disability Lead and Disability Coordinator within Oxford's colleges here.